pippim/pippim.github.io/index.md

 2. Next a Python program called `stack-blog-post.py` is run.
 It does all the magic described below.

-3. Pippim adds the navigation bar (Top, ToS, ToC and Skip) by putting HTML tags into the markdown files.
+3. Pippim adds navigation bar buttons (Top, ToS, ToC and Skip) by putting HTML code into the markdown files.
 Then HTML code controls jumping to tags when a button is clicked.
 Here's an easy to read example of the code:

     ``` html
     # Introduction